 Adobe Camera RAW

-If you are shooting your images in RAW format, then when you try to open the image in Adobe Photoshop, image will be opened in Adobe Camera RAW.
+If you are shooting images in RAW format, then when you can try to open the image in Adobe Photoshop.
+The image will be open in Adobe Camera RAW.

 It will show both RGB histogram as well as the brightness histogram.